porsche-design-system/porsche-design-system/packages/storefront/src/stories/web/components-ready.md

 # Components Ready

-Since the components are lazy loaded, it might he hard to tell, when they are ready, if you rely programmatically on them.
+Since the components are lazy loaded, it might be hard to tell, when they are ready, if you rely programmatically on them.
 To solve that we provide the `componentsReady` function which returns a promise that resolves as soon as all currently used components are loaded and ready to use.

-If the DOM changes later on you can call it again to know when the new components are loaded and the web components are stable again.
+If the DOM changes later on you can call it again to know when the new components are loaded.

 Example:
 ```javascript